jlordiales/jlordiales.github.io/_posts/2015-01-23-docker-consul.md

 This combined with the fact that we can have thousands of clients in the cluster without any performance impact makes Consul an extremely highly available service discovery solution.

-[how we would run a cluster in production]

 # Key/Value store
 In addition to its service discovery and health check capabilities, Consul